sandsq/rainmeter-timequotes/README.md

 # litchrono
-A rainmeter skin for displaying a quote from a piece of literature with the current time of day (HH:MM).
+A Rainmeter skin for displaying a quote from a piece of literature with the current time of day (HH:MM).

 1. [Gallery](#gallery)
 2. [Installation](#installation)